Nonsmooth Analysis of Doubly Nonlinear Second-Order Evolution Equations with Non-Convex Energy Functionals

-\begin{rem} \begin{itemize} \item[$i)$] In fact, the continuity of the perturbation with range in $V^*$ is only needed to show the energy dissipation inequality \eqref{sol:EDI}.
-If we solely address the evolution inclusion \eqref{sol:IC}, then it is sufficient to suppose that $B:W\times H\rightarrow U^*$ is continues on sublevel sets of the energy, see Example \ref{ex.martensitic} for such an instance. \item[$ii)$] Although the growth condition of the perturbation in \ref{eq:B.2} seems unnatural, this condition arises naturally for obtaining a priori estimates.
-The reason for having the positive constants $c,\tilde{c}$ in the sum less than $1$ is that in the a priori estimates similar terms occur on the left hand side so that we can subtract these arising terms from the left hand side and we still have a positive term left, see Lemma \ref{le:DUEE} for more details.
-In Section \ref{se:App} we will see examples where this growth condition is satisfied. \item[$iii)$] The integrability condition on $f$ can relaxed to $f\in \rmL^2(0,T;V^*)$ in the case (a) and to $f\in \rmL^2(0,T;V^*)+\rmL^{r'}(0,T;W^*)$ in the case (b) with $r'>1$ being the conjugate exponent to $r>1$ from Assumption \ref{eq:Psi.1} which we will not consider for the the readers convenience. \end{itemize} \end{rem}
+\begin{rem} \begin{itemize} \item[$i)$] In fact, the continuity of the perturbation with an image in $V^*$ is only needed to show the energy-dissipation inequality \eqref{sol:EDI}.
+If we only address the existence of solutions to the inclusion \eqref{sol:IC} without the energy-dissipation inequality, then it is sufficient to suppose that $B:[0,T]\times \WW \times W \rightarrow U^*+V^*$ is a mapping with values in $U^*+V^*$ which is continuous on sublevel sets of the energy. \item[$ii)$] The condition \ref{eq:f1} can be relaxed to $f\in \rmL^1(0,T;H)+\rmL^2(0,T;V^*)$ in the Case \textbf{(a)} and to $f\in \rmL^1(0,T;H)+\rmL^2(0,T;V^*)+\rmL^{q^*}(0,T;\Wt^*)$ in the case \textbf{(b)}, where $q^*>1$ is again the conjugate exponent to $q>1$ from Assumption \ref{eq:Psi1.1}. \end{itemize} \end{rem}